MonstrousSoftware/LibGPU/docs/meshes-models-etc.md

 ## ModelInstance

 A ModelInstance is when a Model is placed in the game world.
-It requires at the very least a model and a position:
+It requires a model and transform, for example a translation:

 For example:
 ```java
 	ModelInstance boxInstance = new ModelInstance( boxModel, 0, 2, 0 );	// place box at position (0,2,0)
 ```

-More generally, instead of a position we can use a transform matrix because the model can also be rotated and scaled.
+More generally, instead of only a translation to set a position we can use a transform matrix because the model can also be rotated and scaled.

 ```java
 	Matrix4 transform = new Matrix4();